-Following this Offering, the Company will have 2,500,000 Warrants outstanding, which will entitle the holders to purchase Ordinary Shares, according to the terms as set out in the section Description of Share Capital and Corporate Structure - Warrants.
-The number of Warrants would increase to 5,000,000 if the Extension Clause is exercised in full.
-An additional 2,500,000 Warrants, or 5,000,000 if the Extension Clause is exercised in full, will also be granted subject to and upon completion of the Business Combination.
+Immediately following the Offering, the Company will have a minimum of 3,000,000 IPO-Warrants outstanding, which will entitle the holders to purchase Ordinary Shares at par value, according to the terms as set out in the section Description of Share Capital and Corporate Structure - The Warrants.
+The number of IPO-Warrants would increase to 5,500,002 if the Extension Clause is exercised in full.
+An additional 3,000,000 BC-Warrants, or 5,500,002 if the Extension Clause is exercised in full, will also be granted subject to and upon completion of the Business Combination.
 Moreover, to the extent that the Company issues additional Ordinary Shares as consideration in connection with the Business Combination, the existence of outstanding Warrants could make the Company's offer less attractive to a target business because of the potential dilution following exercise of such Warrants on the shareholding in the Company that a seller obtains as consideration in the Business Combination.
 The Warrants could therefore make it more difficult to complete a Business Combination or increase the purchase price sought by the sellers of a target business.